1. The Parents

 Taiwan’s social welfare programs are robust and keep detailed, accurate records of the children in their care.
 Further, they are committed to adhering to the child profile information prospective parents outline in their home study and dossier.
 Prospective parents can expect referrals to reflect what they submit for consideration in that profile.

 Taiwan is NOT a party to the Hague Convention.
-We recommend choosing an adoption service provider with a long-time, reputable Taiwan adoption program.
+We recommend choosing an adoption service provider with a well-established, reputable Taiwan adoption program.
 You will begin the adoption home study process once you have applied and are approved to work with your chosen agency.
 The home study will include (both agency- and country-) required training, interviews, and home visits.

 Upon completing the home study, you apply for approval to immigrate the child you will be adopting to the US (Form I-600A) from USCIS, along with your home study and supporting documentation.
 While waiting for I-600A approval, you can gather your Preliminary Packet, which includes the approved application, home study report, and family photos.